Converia/Ano_ZFTwig/README.markdown

 ****** Changed the way some tags work.
 Removed the DefaultHelperTokenParser, and added a dedicated parser for each tag ******

 * Makes Ano_ZFTwig compatible with twig ^1.34 || ^2.0
+* Using composer for autoloading - breaking change

 Ano_ZFTwig
 ==========